KosarL/proteomics_qc_dashboard/README.md

     pip install -e .
     proteomics_qc_dashboard.py

-Then navigate to `localhost:8889` in your browswer.
+Then navigate to `localhost:8889` in your browser.